 This qualification has two stages, each comprising 120 credits.

-- You’ll start Stage 1 with a broad introduction to the arts and humanities followed by up to two modules chosen from a variety of subjects.
+- You’ll start Stage 1 with a broad introduction to the arts and humanities followed a choice of two modules.

 - At Stage 2 you’ll study two compulsory modules which will introduce you to the principles of music and using music technology.